The roof is on FIRE!

 HVAC unit broken gas pipe

-The other two units are shut off while the gas pipes are dug out of the snow pack and checked for damage.
-At some point, they will be turned back on so that the heat can be restored to the second floor sales bullpen.
-Meanwhile, the sales people; they are complaining.
+The other two units are shut off while the gas pipes are dug out of the snowpack and checked for damage.
+At some point, they will be turned back on so that the heat can be restored to the second-floor sales bullpen.
+Meanwhile, the salespeople; are complaining.

 We threw a tarp over the unit with the cover ripped off because more snow is on the way: